revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 For your consideration...
 =========================

-In this tutorial you have learned how to use ‘RevBayes‘ to assess the *relative* fit of a pool of candidate substitution models to a given sequence alignment.
-Typically, once we have identified the “best” substitution model for our alignment, we would then proceed to use this model for inference.
+In this tutorial you have learned how to use RevBayes to assess the *relative* fit of a pool of candidate substitution models to a given sequence alignment.
+Typically, once we have identified the "best" substitution model for our alignment, we would then proceed to use this model for inference.
 Technically, this is a decision to condition our inferences on the selected model, which explicitly assumes that it